sebas77/Svelto.MiniExamples/README.md

 Goal of this example:

-* show the integration with OOP platforms (Unity in this case) throught the use of Entity View Structs and implementors.
+* show the integration with OOP platforms (Unity in this case) throught the use of Entity View Components and Implementors.
 * Test webgl support

 Main Article: http://www.sebaslab.com/learning-svelto-ecs-by-example-the-survival-example/